etw0001/cse15l-lab-reports/labreport2.md

   }
 ```

-* The fix adds a temporary array for the elements to be copied onto so that they can all be properly transferred.
+* The failure-inducing input would The fix adds a temporary array for the elements to be copied onto so that they can all be properly transferred.

 **Part 3**
 -